The Atlas77 Programming Language

 - This gives you maximum control over error recovery

-The Option<T> type represents a value that may or may not exist:
+The optional<T> type represents a value that may or may not exist.

 public: